puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 - Ordering Quest
 - Modules Quest

-## Quest Obhectives
+## Quest Objectives

 In the previous Modules Quest we primarily learned about the structure of a module and how to create a module.
-Next we want to answer the questions, how do I use, install, upgrad, etc. modules from the command line?
+Next we want to answer the questions, how do I use, install, upgrade, etc. modules from the command line?
 The `puppet module` tool is one of the most important tools in expanding Puppet.
 The `puppet module` tool allows you to create, install and searches for modules on the Puppet Forge.
 We'll discuss the Puppet Forge more in detail below, but the Puppet Forge is a repository of user-contributed Puppet code of expandable components to using Puppet.

 The `puppet module` tool also has subcommands that make finding, installing, and managing modules from the Puppet Forge much easier from the command line.
 It can also generate empty modules, and prepare locally developed modules for release on the Forge.
 If you're ready to take your Puppet knowledge to the next level type the following command: